tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 It works by checking for any obstacles in the direction of the velocity, taking the most threatening one (the closest one), and steering away from its middle point.

 #### Implementation details
 One key detail of the implementation is that in Godot, a shapecast cannot be done in code the same way a raycast can be done (see `Hover`).
-I solved this issue by creating a shapecasting node in code and adding it to the enemy.
-This makes sure that we get all the points, from which the closest one is taken, and the enemy is repelled by them.
+I solved this issue by creating a shapecasting node in code and adding it to the enemy, which makes sure that we get all the points, from which the closest one is taken, and they repel the enemy.

 ### Arrival